If you’re wondering how to make your number private on an iPhone in the UK, then you’ve landed on the right page.

 I’ll leave that to you but ultimately it’s your privacy that matters and I’m going to take you through a couple of steps on how to set up your iPhone to display your number as private to others.

-So let’s get started with how to make your number private on an iPhone in the UK.
+We will cover the following 6 easy solutions and show you how easy it is to make your number private on an iPhone in the UK.